 COFFEE | COMPETITION | COMMUNITY

 It's back, and bigger than ever!
 On Thursday, April 25, baristas from around the country will converge on Bowling Green, Ky., for the seventh annual event, formerly known as the Kentucky/Tennessee Latte Art Throwdown.
-Last year, we raised over $6,000 for The HIVE of Bowling Green, a young nonprofit that helps adults with mental and developmental disabilities find work, housing and independence.
+Last year, we raised over $6,000 for The HIVE of Bowling Green, a young nonprofit that helps adults with intellectual and developmental disabilities find work, housing and independence.

 Thanks to the generous support of Pacific Foods, we’re stoked to offer cash prizes for the top eight competitors, with matching donations to The HIVE!
 Meanwhile, all non-placing competitors were eligible to win other awesome prizes from our sponsors.